ThuyNT13/thuy_life/README.md

 Once you are signed into AWS, navigate to [AWS IAM Console](https://console.aws.amazon.com/iam/).
 Follow these steps: [Creating Your First IAM Admin User and Group](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).

-After creating your first **IAM user**, it will generate a link to be used for signing into AWS each time, the **sign-in URL**.
+After creating your first *IAM user*, it will generate a link to be used for signing into AWS each time, the [**sign-in URL**](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html).
 You can find it by clicking on Dashboard from the navigation pane.
 This is what it looks like

 ```
 https://MY_ACCOUNT_ID#.signin.aws.amazon.com/console
 ```

 Note that `MY_ACCOUNT_ID#` is your account id.
 That needlessly exposes account info and it looks terrible.
 Follow these directions to assign an alias to your account: [Your AWS Account ID and its Alias](http://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html)

-Read more about the **sign-in URL**: [How Users Sign In to Your Account](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html)

 Sign-out of your *root account* and sign into your newly created *IAM user account* using the **sign-in URL**.
 The sign-in page has a link to sign-in for *root user* if you need to get there, but everything from here on out should be performed as an *IAM user*.